Building a Dynamic SaaS Email Marketing Strategy – A Guide [2024]

 Since this type of email has essential user information, it often comes with the highest open rates.
 So, transactional emails present a great opportunity to include marketing content, like product announcements and tips, alongside the main message.

-Top 7 Tips to Grow Your Business Using Email Marketing
+Top 7 Tips for Growing Your Business Using SaaS Email Marketing

 Here are our product marketing teams’ top tips when it comes to growing your SaaS business with email marketing:

-4. Pitch your sales, offers, and events with the right promotional campaigns.
+- Pitch your sales, offers, and events using the right promotional marketing campaigns.

-5. Sometimes less is more inviting and simple is more impactful - leave room for questions & engagement.
+- Sometimes less is more inviting, and simple is more impactful – leave room for questions and engagement.

-7. Leave time gaps between emails - this gives readers time to digest information and you time to resolve issues that may arise.
+- Leave time gaps between emails – this gives readers time to digest information and gives you time to resolve issues that may arise.

-Here at SureSwift, we love Intercom and Customer.io for easily creating dynamic content, running A/B tests to see what type of content works best for our users, and quickly scheduling campaigns in any time zone.
-Intercom comes with many integrations and utilizes customer data to help.
+Here at SureSwift, we love Intercom and Customer.io for easily creating dynamic content, running A/B tests to see which types of content work best for our users, and quickly scheduling campaigns in any time zone.

 How to build email lists